willfurnass/video4fuze/README.txt

     and it will conver every video you throw at it, and put the result in the same folder as the original, with postfix "_fuze" and extension ".avi".

-Make sure "mencoder" is in your path (or, in win32, them same folder as the main script), and that avi-mux GUI executable is in the root of the folder "avimuxgui" included in the package.
+Make sure "mencoder" is in your path (or, in win32, the same folder as the main script), and that avi-mux GUI executable is in the root of the folder "avimuxgui" included in the package.